wp-plugins/wordpress-twitterbot/readme.txt

 Tested up to: 3.9
 Stable tag: 1.11

-Post your Wordpress blog updates to your Twitter account
+Post your WordPress blog updates to your Twitter account

 == Description ==

 WordPress Twitterbot is a tool for updating your Twitter account with your WordPress posts.

 It will post a tweet when you have created a new post on your WordPress blog.
-Y

 == Installation ==